-New York, known for its array of world class directors such as Martin Scorcese, Spike Lee, Jim Jarmusch and Mira Nair, is also a mecca for aspiring auteurs.
+New York, known for its array of world class directors such as Martin Scorcese, Spike Lee, Jim Jarmusch, Mira Nair, and Stanley Nelson is also a mecca for aspiring auteurs.
 We offer audiences the opportunity to experience stories by New York's finest filmmakers featuring the City and its Burroughs in a uniquely artistic way.

 HARLEM/ UPPER MANHATTAN/ BRONX (HUB)

-All submission fees are discounted for this category.
-Furthering our efforts to encourage continued recognition of the Harlem, Upper Manhattan and Bronx communities and the contribution of the numerous artists that reside within, Hi spotlights films produced or directed by local residents; films where at least 50% of the production has taken place in ; or films about Harlem, Upper Manhattan or the Bronx and their incredible history.
+All submission fees are heavily discounted for this category.
+Furthering our efforts to encourage continued recognition of the Harlem, Upper Manhattan and Bronx communities and the contribution of the numerous artists that reside within, Hi spotlights films produced or directed by local residents; films where at least 50% of the production has taken place in the area; or films about Harlem, Upper Manhattan or the Bronx and their legendary history, present and future.

 HARLEM360, VIRTUAL REALITY and VIDEO-ART INSTALLATION SPACE